PeterGrecian/cv/README.md

 Cost Anomaly detection would be triggered if a the cost was greater than expected.
 The account budget also would alert.
 AWS WAF could be used.
 This requires API Gateway, Cloudfront or and ALB ($220 per year).
 A WAF Web ACL with a single rule is $72 per year and $0.60 per million requests.
 API Gateway has throttling, which is typically set to 100 requests per second which is $900 per month.
 I've set it to 1 request per second.

 Cloudfront has an "Always Free Tier", of 1TB data transfer to internet and 10 million requests which would be sufficient for this use case.
+Usage beyond this is only marginally less expensive than data costs without cloudfront.

 Route53 costs $6 per hosted zone per year, $0.40 per million queries.
 The top level domain I use, .co.uk, is $9 per year.
 Most are much more expensive, only .me.uk ($8) and .link ($5) are cheaper.

+## Always Free Tier